Powerball: Power Play

-† 10x available when jackpot is under $150 million.
+† 10× available when jackpot is under $150 million.

 Double Play

-A Double Play option is available in 13 states and Puerto Rico.
+A Double Play option is available in 14 states and Puerto Rico.
 For an additional $1, players may reuse their Powerball numbers in a second drawing with a different prize structure held approximately 30 minutes after the main drawing.
-A Powerball ticket with the Double Play option costs $3; if both the Power Play and Double Play options are chosen the total cost is $4.
+The Double Play top prize is worth $10 million, which stays as a fixed amount in every drawing, even if there's no winner.
+Unlike the main drawing's increasing jackpots, the $10 million top prize in Double Play is a not annuitized.
+Thus, a player is able to receive a cash lump sum worth $10 million, subject to state and federal taxes.
+A Powerball ticket with the Double Play option costs $3.
+If both the Power Play and Double Play options are chosen, then the total cost is $4.

 Prizes and odds

 Payouts as of October 7, 2015:

 Overall odds of winning a prize are 1 in 24.87.

 Former prizes/odds (January 19, 2014 – October 3, 2015):

+Payouts and odds for Double Play:

 Overall odds of winning were 1 in 31.85.

 All non-jackpot prizes are fixed amounts (except in California); they may be reduced and paid on a parimutuel basis, with each member paying differing amounts for the same prize tier, if the liability exceeds the funds in the prize pool for any game member.